AeroTechLab/Simple-Kalman-Filter/README.md

-# Simple-Kalman-Filter
+# Simple Kalman Filter

 Basic implementation of a Kalman filter for control state estimation and sensor fusion.

-The algorithm is based on [the guide published at bzarg.com](http://www.bzarg.com/p/how-a-kalman-filter-works-in-pictures/#mjx-eqn-kalupdatefull)
+The algorithm is based on [the guide published at **bzarg.com**](http://www.bzarg.com/p/how-a-kalman-filter-works-in-pictures/#mjx-eqn-kalupdatefull)

 ### Building